 Lindsey M French

 BA, 2010, Hampshire College, Amherst MA; MFA, 2013, School of the Art Institute of Chicago, Chicago IL.
-Exhibitions/Screenings/Performances: Museum of Contemporary Art, Chicago; TRITRIANGLE, Chicago; ACRE TV, Chicago; Pico House Gallery, Los Angeles; Flying Object, Hadley MA; Sullivan Galleries, Chicago.
-Publications: KTISMAjournal, Out of Site Chicago.
-Bibliography: Leonardo, Midwest Society for Acoustic Ecology, FNews Magazine, Smith College Botanical Garden.
-Collection: Joan Flasch Artist Book Collection.
-Awards: Propeller Fund Grant Recipient as collaborator; ACRE Residency.
+Exhibitions/Screenings/Performances: Museum of Contemporary Art, Chicago; International Museum of Surgical Science, Chicago; Sector 2337, Chicago; Vox Populi, Philadelphia; Flying Object, Hadley MA; Pico House Gallery, Los Angeles.
+Bibliography: Hyperallergic; Leonardo; Midwest Society for Acoustic Ecology; Smith College Botanical Garden.
+Interviews: Bad at Sports; INSIDE/WITHIN; Creative Disturbance Podcast.
+Publications: International Symposium on Electronic Literature; Joan Flasch Artists’ Book Collection.
+Awards: Propeller Fund Grant Recipient as Collaborator; Faculty Enrichment Grant SAIC; Catwalk Residency; ACRE Residency.

 Motivated by respectful collaboration with the natural world, I draw on personal experiences with agriculture, ecological activism, and landscape studies.
 I see plants not as mere landscape but as individuals, the allure of technology as a social reality, and I am drawn to the contradiction of those, in a context of nature.
 I delight in discoveries where tensions between humanity and the natural world are reconciled.
 Where are the slippages between nature and technology?
 How can the landscape accommodate both realities?